pcaston/OpenPeerPower.github.io/source/_integrations/homeassistant.markdown

 ha_domain: homeassistant
 ---

-The Home Assistant integration provides generic implementations like the generic `homeassistant.turn_on`.
+The Open Peer Power integration provides generic implementations like the generic `homeassistant.turn_on`.

 ## Services

-The `homeassistant` integration provides services for controlling Home Assistant itself, as well as generic controls for any entity.
+The `homeassistant` integration provides services for controlling Open Peer Power itself, as well as generic controls for any entity.

 ### Service `homeassistant.check_config`

-Reads the configuration files and checks them for correctness, but **does not** load them into Home Assistant.
+Reads the configuration files and checks them for correctness, but **does not** load them into Open Peer Power.
 Creates a persistent notification and log entry if errors are found.

 ### Service `homeassistant.reload_core_config`